 Our Change Of Scenery

-In addition to the new studio theatre, the development will bring a more accessible, welcoming and stimulating environment for people visiting both the library and the theatre, as well as providing many improvements to The REP, including new rehearsal rooms, set-building facilities and dressing rooms.
+In addition to the new studio theatre, the development has created a more accessible, welcoming and stimulating environment for people visiting both the library and the theatre, as well as providing many improvements to The REP, including new rehearsal rooms, set-building facilities and dressing rooms.
 Finally, The Door (our 140-seat studio theatre) will become a much-needed space for the theatre’s many and various learning and participation activities, as well as retaining its ability to present small-scale shows and work-in-development.

 As a result of the building work taking place, we closed the doors to our Centenary Square home in January 2011 and spent the next two years producing work for a range of different venues across Birmingham as well as continuing our burgeoning work with writers, young people and an ambitious community engagement programme.

 The company relocated to a new administrative HQ in the Jewellery Quarter, with our set construction workshop in Kyott’s Lake and lighting and props departments in Hockley.
 Meanwhile, our new Box Office, The BOX, was situated in the lobby of the Central Library on Chamberlain Square.
 All staff have now returned to our home on Broad Street and are preparing the building for our public launch on 3 September.

 The end of our offsite journey marks the start of a new chapter in our long and distinguished history, as the company celebrates its Centenary.
 We have also welcomed our new Artistic Director, Roxana Silbert, who will be leading us into the next 100 years of great theatre…